 The master programmes focus on specific problems of developing countries.
 These are designed to enable graduates to share and apply acquired knowledge in the home institution and country.
 In the shorter training programmes the focus is on transferring skills rather than knowledge, thus creating opportunities for cooperation and networking.

-The following criteria will be taken into account for the selection of candidates for a scholarship:
+Selection Criteria: The following criteria will be taken into account for the selection of candidates for a scholarship:

 - Motivation.
 The candidate who is not able to convincingly motivate his application, is unlikely to be selected for a scholarship.